 An Estate Planning Checklist is an official document used as a manual of how individuals can plan their assets or property and end-of-life wishes to be handled should they become incapacitated or pass on.

-By referring to an estate planning checklist, individuals expecting to use it can get a general understanding of estate laws applicable in their State.
-This way, they can choose an estate planning checklist that best suits their financial and health care needs.
-By selecting a befitting estate planning checklist form, individuals can choose a person best suited to carry out their wishes in terms of personal finances and end-of-life health care requests in the event they are unable to execute them themselves.
-An estate planning checklist allows the user to predetermine the beneficiaries of their estate or if they would like to subject it to the probate process.
+By referring to this checklist, individuals expecting to use it can get a general understanding of estate laws applicable in their State.
+This way, they can choose a planning checklist that best suits their financial and health care needs.
+By selecting a befitting checklist form, individuals can choose a person best suited to carry out their wishes in terms of personal finances and end-of-life health care requests in the event they are unable to execute them themselves.
+This checklist allows the user to predetermine the beneficiaries of their estate or if they would like to subject it to the probate process.

-The utilization of other related documents supports the execution of an estate planning checklist.
+The utilization of other related documents supports the execution of this checklist.
 These documents have specific functions but work together towards a holistic intention.
-They include:

-- Power of attorney – A POA is used to appoint a person responsible for making financial decisions on behalf of the appointing party when they are still alive but unable to attend to the matters outlined.
-Financial decisions will often be related to a person’s estate and hence the importance of a POA when planning using an estate planning checklist, especially when a person is incapacitated.
+• Power of attorney – A POA is used to appoint a person responsible for making financial decisions on behalf of the appointing party when they are still alive but unable to attend to the matters outlined.
+Financial decisions will often be related to a person’s estate and hence the importance of a POA when planning using this checklist, especially when a person is incapacitated.

 Creating an Estate Planning Checklist